ianmhuff/paintballbox/README.md

 https://pypi.org/project/pad4pi/

-My system runs on a very Raspberry Pi 1 of some sort but it shouldn't have any trouble running on any other model/revision.
+My system runs on a very old Raspberry Pi 1 of some sort but it shouldn't have any trouble running on any other model/revision.